bet-zua/SQL_Library_Manager/README.md

 ### 👉🏼 Update
 Update the information of a book in the database.
 You will receive an error if the entry is missing an author or title.
 ### 👉🏼 Delete
 Permanently deletes a book from the database.
-Asks the user to confirm that they are sure before deleting.
+You will be asked to confirm that you are sure before deleting.

 ## Tech Used